laradium/laradium-content/readme.md

 You need to create model for Blog channel where you can specify all your needed columns and using `morphsTo` field type you can add them to you channel

-2. You need to add created channels to `ocnfig/laradium-content.php` file in order to be able actually see them.

 # Creating widgets

 1. Run this command `php artisan laradium:widget` (_It automatically creates model for you You can pass `--t` argument to also create translations model_)